Importance of Coatings for Corrosion Protection of Offshore Facilities

-In addition to zinc, and aluminium coatings, often nickel-chromium and cobalt-chromium are often used as corrosive coatings because of their low level of porosity.
-They are extremely moisture resistant and therefore help inhibit the development of rust and the eventual deterioration of metal.
-Oxide ceramics and ceramic metal mixes are examples of coatings that are strongly wear resistant, in addition to being corrosion resistant.
+In addition to zinc, and aluminium coatings, often nickel-chromium and cobalt-chromium are used as corrosive coatings because of their low level of porosity.
+They are extremely moisture resistant and therefore help inhibit the development of rust and the eventual deterioration of the metal.
+Oxide ceramics and ceramic metal mixes are examples of coatings that are strongly worn resistant, in addition to being corrosion resistant.

 Figure 2: Factors affecting coating system performance (modified from (2))

-Typically, anticorrosive systems are classified by the manner in which they provide protection the substrate, with three major classes of protection existing: barrier protection, inhibitive effect (also known as passivation) and galvanic effect (or sacrificial protection).
+Typically, anticorrosive systems are classified by how they protect with the substrate, with three major classes of protection existing: barrier protection, inhibitive effect (also known as passivation) and galvanic effect (or sacrificial protection).
 Barrier protection is simply where the coating system acts as a layer with very low permeability for liquids, gases and ions, the most important of these being organic coatings.
-Barrier coatings are typically specified on immersed structures, and applied as a conventional multilayer system (primer, undercoat and top coat).
+Barrier coatings are typically specified on immersed structures and applied as a conventional multilayer system (primer, undercoat and topcoat).
 They typically contain inert pigments such as coated titanium dioxide or iron oxide, and very low pigment volume concentrations (PVC) driven by higher polymer content making the permeability to water and gas very low (2).
 Also requiring consideration is the degree of crosslinking of the polymer, which creates a more macroscopically intact film resistant to diffusion.
 However, any polymer film will remain penetrable to some extent by gases and electrolytes, due to diffusion and migration.
 Increasing the film thickness is one possible solution to increase the diffusion length (6).
-It is typically recommended that for optimal anticorrosive performance of barrier systems, film thickness is increased through multiple thin coats rather than application of a single thicker coat.
+It is typically recommended that for the optimal anticorrosive performance of barrier systems, the film thickness is increased through multiple thin coats rather than the application of a single thicker coat.
 However, this is not always practicable due to time and cost implications.

 Main components of an anticorrosive coating

-Designing an anticorrosive coating requires sound knowledge of each of the components in the formulation, the function of each of these components, the intended application of the coating, the required level of performance and lifespan, and an economic evaluation to target a price point for the finished formulation.
-Coatings can be formulated from an enormous variety of chemicals or a combination of different chemicals, and there are usually a number of ways to achieve the same outcome.
+Designing an anticorrosive coating requires a sound knowledge of each of the components in the formulation, the function of each of these components, the intended application of the coating, the required level of performance and lifespan, and economic evaluation to target a price point for the finished formulation.
+Coatings can be formulated from an enormous variety of chemicals or a combination of different chemicals, and there are usually several ways to achieve the same outcome.
 To better understand the roles of different components in the formulation, they are broken down into 5 main categories:

 Pigments – Insoluble particles which have two main roles in a coating: to provide colouration, and to impart specialist performance e.g. corrosion resistance, special effects, etc.